Texas Tech University

 a.
 Every effort is made to complete delivery to the requisitioning department within 24 hours following receipt of the shipment by Central Warehouse.

 b.
-If a vendor duplicates shipment or ships the wrong merchandise, the requisitioning department will accept delivery from Central Warehouse then notify the strategic acquisition specialist in Procurement Services to coordinate disposition of the shipment with the vendor.
+If a vendor duplicates shipment or ships the wrong merchandise, the requisitioning department will accept delivery from Central Warehouse, then notify the Strategic Acquisitions specialist in Procurement Services to coordinate disposition or return of the shipment with the vendor and the issuance of a credit memo.

 c.
 If delivery is made in error to a department other than the requisitioning department, notification should be made immediately to Central Warehouse in order for the merchandise to be picked up and delivered correctly.